 Long and wide fields, and grids

 When reasonable, put long and wide fields under short ones.
-Long and wide fields can hide other fields by pushing them below the fold.
+If long and wide fields are at the top of a form, they can hide other fields by pushing them below the visible area of a webpage.
 When possible, put these at the end of your form.
-Longer/wider fields should go below less long/wide fields.

 The default, and recommended, tab order is Left -> Right, Top -> Bottom.
 Never tab back and forth from one header area to another.